Teen Intervene

 The Process

-• Using a time-efficient approach referred to as “Screening, Brief Intervention, & Referral to Treatment” (widely known as SBIRT), the process consists of an initial assessment with potential to qualify for two different service options.
+- Using a time-efficient approach referred to as “Screening, Brief Intervention, & Referral to Treatment” (widely known as SBIRT), the process consists of an initial assessment with the potential to qualify for several different service options.

 Who is Eligible?